Using angular two-point correlations to self-calibrate the photometric redshift distributions of DECaLS DR9: Galaxy Samples, Imaging systematics, and Clustering Measurements

-The photometric redshift provided in the PRLS catalog is inferred by the random forest method, a machine learning algorithm that takes advantage of the existing abundant galaxies with spectroscopic redshift.
-It easily takes into account non-photometry attributes (for example, galaxy shapes) that could significantly improve the accuracy of photo-$z$ estimation than the traditional template-fitting method.
-Since galaxy properties (e.g., colors, magnitudes, and morphology) correlate with its redshift, one can predict the redshift from those properties. \citealt{Zhou2020} performed a regression on the following eight photometric parameters to the available secure redshift: $r$-band magnitude, $g-r$, $r-z$, $z-W1$, $W1-W2$, half-light radius, axis ratio, and shape probability.
+The photometric redshift provided in the PRLS catalogue is inferred by the random forest method, a machine learning algorithm that takes advantage of the existing abundant galaxies with spectroscopic redshift.
+It easily takes into account non-photometry attributes (for example, galaxy shapes) that could more significantly improve the accuracy of photo-$z$ estimation than the traditional template-fitting method.
+Since galaxy properties (e.g., colours, magnitudes, and morphology) correlate with its redshift, one can predict the redshift from those properties. \citealt{Zhou2020} performed a regression on the following eight photometric parameters to the available secure redshift: $r$-band magnitude, $g-r$, $r-z$, $z-W1$, $W1-W2$, half-light radius, axis ratio, and shape probability.
 The secure redshift is adopted from various spectroscopic surveys and the COSMOS.
-The total number of galaxies with accurate redshift cross-matched with the PRLS sources is $\sim 1.5$ million but only $\sim 0.67$ million of them are used as training sample to avoid biasing the photo-$z$ estimation caused by non-uniform distribution in the multi-dimensional color-magnitude space.
+The total number of galaxies with accurate redshift cross-matched with the PRLS sources is $\sim 1.5$ million, but only $\sim 0.67$ million of them are used as training sample to avoid biasing the photo-$z$ estimation caused by non-uniform distribution in the multidimensional colour--magnitude space.
 The insert panel in Fig.~\ref{fig:specz_photoz} highlights the difference in redshift distribution of the spectroscopic subsample and the entire photometric sample.
-The photo-$z$ in the PRLS catalog is well-tested for luminous red galaxy (LRG) sample \citep{Zhou2020}.
+The photo-$z$ in the PRLS catalogue is well tested for luminous red galaxy (LRG) sample \citep{Zhou2020}.
 Besides the LRG sample, they also demonstrated that the photo-$z$ performance for galaxies with $z_{\rm mag}<21$ is reasonably good, reaching a $\sigma_{\rm NMAD} \sim 0.013$ and outlier rate $\sim 1.51$\% (see their Figure B1 and B2).
 The $\sigma_{\rm NMAD}$ measures how close estimated photo-$z$ are to their accurate redshift, defined as $\sigma_{\rm NMAD} = 1.48\times{\rm median}(|z_{\rm photo}-z_{\rm spec}|)/(1+z_{\rm spec})$.
 The outlier rate is defined $|z_{\rm photo}-z_{\rm spec}| > 0.1\times(1+z_{\rm spec})$.
-We choose to apply the self-calibration algorithm to galaxy samples with relatively reliable photo-$z$, i.e, galaxies with $z_{\rm mag}<21$.
+We choose to apply the self-calibration algorithm to galaxy samples with relatively reliable photo-$z$, i.e. galaxies with $z_{\rm mag}<21$.
 Combined with angular masks, it ends up with $\sim 40$ million galaxies for the clustering measurements and $\sim 0.92$ million among them having accurate redshift.
-The photo-$z$ performance is shown in Fig.~\ref{fig:specz_photoz}.
+The photo-$z$ performance of the full sample is shown in Fig.~\ref{fig:specz_photoz}.
 The $\sigma_{\rm NMAD}$ and outlier rate for our default sample are $\sim 0.013$ and $\sim 0.7$\%, respectively.
-Note that because the spectroscopic subsample is relative brighter, the good performance shown in Fig.~\ref{fig:specz_photoz} can not be naively extrapolated to the whole sample.
+Note that, because the spectroscopic subsample is relatively brighter, the good performance shown in Fig.~\ref{fig:specz_photoz} can not be naively extrapolated to the whole sample.
 However, one can still expect that the photo-$z$ performance for the whole sample would not be too far away from that of the spectroscopic subsample.